• Skip to primary navigation

 fine tip paint brush (used for food only)

-* don’t use paper cups as the chocolate will look dull once removed from the cups
+* Don't use paper cups as the chocolate will look dull once removed from the cups.

-Completely fill a cup with melted and tempered semi-sweet chocolate or melted confectionery coating/candy melts.
-Turn cup upside down over your bowl of chocolate and allow all of the excess to drip out.
 My tempered chocolate is fairly thick, so I tap on the bottom of the cup with the end of my spatula to help move the excess chocolate out.
 If your chocolate is thin, just allow it to drip out.

 Use a metal spatula to scrape off any chocolate that is dribbling from the cup.